HackYourFutureBelgium/home/coaches/sunday-class.md

 :hourglass_flowing_sand: = A little slower please
 :thumbsup_all:  = It’s all clear for me until now
 :sleeping:  = Class may go faster
+:construction_worker: = enough theory, time for practice
 :fire: = This is awesome! if only class were longer ...

+Anything else to add?
+Leave a comment on this post!
 ```

+---

+## Small Group Sessions

+While students are studying the Isolate and Integrate exercises in small groups, you as coaches will be on standby waiting for questions on Slack.
+If there are very few questions you can go between group calls asking the students to teach you what they are working on.

+It's also helpful to meet once with each group (before or after break) to do a week retrospective.
+Make sure each student gets a chance to speak without interruption.

 ---